MIG vs TIG Welding – Main Differences Explained

 Experienced Welders

-MIG welding is easier to learn with its straightforward process.
+MIG welding is easier to learn because of its straightforward process.
 A beginner can easily make good beads on a project.
 TIG welding requires higher skill and experience as it offers more versatility in welding.

 Being knowledgeable in both gives you the edge in choosing the right welding process when doing different projects.